 - Lower Limit: Center of the Circular mark

 Again, you might have got a site glass without any marking on it.
 But don’t be afraid, I have got a solution for you.

-In such case, you have to ensure that the oil level is in between the 2/3 and 1/3 (1/2 for some of the compressor.
+In such a case, you have to ensure that the oil level is in between 2/3 and 1/3 (1/2 for some of the compressors.
 See the manual) of the vertical length/height of the sight glass.
 So –

 - Higher Limit: 2/3 of the vertical length or height of the sight glass